Best AI Robo-Advisor Alternatives for ESG Investing in 2026

 How is Walnut different from a robo-advisor for ESG?

 A robo auto-allocates and rebalances a managed portfolio, with an SRI menu if it offers one.
-Walnut is not hands-off: it connects the broker you already own (read-only by default), lets you ask about your real holdings through Claude or ChatGPT, and lets you design your own thematic baskets, so a values tilt is something you build and approve yourself rather than pick from a list.
+Walnut is not hands-off: it connects the broker you already own (read-only by default), lets you ask about your real holdings through Claude or ChatGPT, and lets you design your own thematic portfolios, so a values tilt is something you build and approve yourself rather than pick from a list.
 You approve every trade.
 Walnut is not an investment adviser.

 Is Walnut an ESG fund or a screened portfolio?

 No. Walnut does not apply a formal third-party ESG score or sell a pre-screened ESG portfolio.
-It is an AI assistant on top of your own brokerage that helps you research and lets you design thematic baskets, so any values or ESG screen is one you define yourself.
+It is an AI assistant on top of your own brokerage that helps you research and lets you design thematic portfolios, so any values or ESG screen is one you define yourself.
 That flexibility is the point, but it means the judgment about what counts as values-aligned is yours, not a vendor rating.

 Do ESG robo-advisors cost more?